Viewing the Firewall Log¶

 The source IP address and port.

-The icon next to the source and destination IP addresses, when clicked, makes the firewall perform a DNS lookup on the IP address.
-If the address has a valid hostname it will be displayed underneath the IP address in all instances of that address on the page.
+icon next to the source and destination IP addresses makes the firewall perform a DNS lookup on the IP address.
+If the address has a valid hostname, the page will display it underneath the IP address in all instances of that address on the page.

 - Destination: